syncfusion-content/maui-docs/MAUI/Scheduler/drag-and-drop-appointments.md

 ---
 layout: post
-title: Appointment drag and drop in .NET MAUI Scheduler control | Syncfusion
+Title: Appointment Drag and Drop in .NET MAUI Scheduler Control | Syncfusion
-description: Learn here all about Appointment drag and drop support in Syncfusion .NET MAUI Scheduler(SfScheduler) control.
+Description: Learn here all about Appointment drag and drop support in the Syncfusion .NET MAUI Scheduler(SfScheduler) control.
 platform: maui
 control: SfScheduler
 documentation: ug
 ---

 # Appointment Drag and Drop in .NET MAUI Scheduler
-Appointments can be rescheduled using the drag and drop operation.
+Appointments can be rescheduled using the drag-and-drop operation.
 To perform drag-and-drop operations within the scheduler, enable the `AllowAppointmentDrag` property of SfScheduler.
-You can disable appointment drag and drop by assigning `false` to `AllowAppointmentDrag` property.
-The default value of is `true`.
+You can disable appointment drag and drop by assigning `false` to the `AllowAppointmentDrag` property.
+The default value is `true`.

 {% tabs %}
 {% highlight xaml %}